How To Find Blog Writers: Know Where To Look and How To Snag Top Talent

 A quick Google search will tell your writer that people want to know how they can save money on their electricity bill by switching to LED light fixtures, how they can decorate with LED bulbs, what paint colors work best with LED lights and how to soften LED lighting.

 Blog Writers Put In a Lot of Work

-Bloggers often work for hours on a single article.
+Bloggers often work for hours on a single article to write blog content that hits the mark.
 While this may seem excessive, you have to remember that the goal of your content is to drive traffic and engagement.
 A poorly written article just won’t do this.
 A well-researched, well-thought-out and well-written article will.
 Creating the latter type of article takes time.
 In fact, the average blogger today spends 65% more time creating articles than earlier bloggers did.
 The estimated time-per-article is three hours and 57 minutes.
 While the average blog length is right around 1,200 words, most bloggers say they see the best results from 2,000 words or more — which means more time spent on writing.

 In addition to researching and writing, bloggers often conduct SEO.
 This includes keyword research and content optimization.
 While a great blogger will integrate keywords and phrases naturally while writing the content, it is often necessary for writers or SEO specialists to strengthen content even more with secondary and tertiary key terms.
 The goal is to create content that performs well in the search results without compromising the integrity of the content — a goal the best blog writers achieve time and again.